—- Eyewitness account —-

 From one other account, Premier Nguyen Cao Ky also landed on USS Midway where he reluctantly handed over his handgun (purportedly a personal gift from John Wayne).

-Passing the Security checkpoint was no cause for premature celebration.
+Passing the Security checkpoint was no cause for celebration.

-Every hard surface e.g. ship deck had been taken.
-A Huey vertically touched down on the bucket-opening of the barge which had just been made space right behind us.
-His miscalculated force-landing – steel-against-steel (sandbag walls) as in a custom sheet metal fab shop, with embers and loosened blade coming fast at us.
+All empty surface on ship deck had been taken (even helicopters got pushed out to the ocean to make room).
+A Huey desperately and vertically touched down on the bucket-opening of the barge behind us.
+His miscalculated and hail-Mary force-land caused – steel-against-steel uproar of screeching sound often heard in sheet metal shop.
+Embers and loosened blade coming fast at us.

-Faces on wet floor.
-All activities froze.
-Except for my medic brother who hitched rides on occasion from Qui Nhon where he once stationed, none of us was ever near a military chopper, much less brushing against its deadly blade.
+Faces. froze against wet floor.
+Except for my medic brother who had hitched rides on leave from Qui Nhon where he stationed, none of us was ever near a military chopper, much less brushing against its deadly blade.
+All day, everyone prayed for chopper landing.
+When it finally did, it came not as previously expected.

-Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without a slight regard for safety, the pilot, out of mercy, got a provision of water and an inflated raft to seek shelter elsewhere.
+Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without a slight regard for other’s safety, the pilot, out of mercy of our ship captain, got a provision of water and an inflated raft to seek shelter elsewhere.
 He might very well be our first Boat People.
-One fewer than around seven thousand who were heli-lifted to offshore ships by Frequent Wind operation.

-That day saw helicopters pushed off ship-decks, especially on USS Kirk.
-Tons of steel – sunk to the bottom of South China Sea and by extension the American collective consciousness.
+In all, seven thousand shore-to-ship Frequent Wind evacuees made it.
+With helicopters pushed off ships I thought to myself, that day, that last day of the war, we let tons of steel – sunk to the bottom of South China Sea and by extension the American collective consciousness.

 Sixth hurdle!